MicrosoftDocs/minecraft-creator/creator/Documents/CustomComponents.md

 ## Script API

 Starting from the script API, we are introducing two new major interfaces for Blocks: `BlockTypeRegistry` and `BlockCustomComponent`.
-The `BlockTypeRegistry` contains a single method on it for registering a new custom component by name:
+(NOTE: BlockTypeRegistry is known as BlockComponentRegistry in preview versions of Minecraft after 1.21.0) The `BlockTypeRegistry` contains a single method on it for registering a new custom component by name:

 ```typescript
 /**